PlanktoScope/forklift/docs/specs/00-package.md

      source: dhcp-and-dns.conf
      ```

-- `targets` is an array of strings which are paths where the file should be exported to (e.g. by copying the file to those paths), relative to an export directory defined by the tool which implements the Forklift packaging specification.
+- `target` is the path where the file should be exported to (e.g. by copying the file to that path), relative to an export directory defined by the tool which implements the Forklift packaging specification.

    - This field is required.